wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 There is an inexplicable beauty in the idea that you start with only one established truth and a few inference rules, and using them, you can prove complex propositional formulas.

 I believe the principles of deductive systems can be applied to computer programming.
-Many of the skilled programmers I’ve worked with approach problems by understanding things at their most fundamental level—starting with first principles.
+Many of the skilled programmers I’ve worked with approach problems or systems by understanding things at their most fundamental level—starting with first principles.
-They firmly grasp the core "axioms" of the system, and then reason their way up.
+They firmly grasp the core "axioms" of the system they are working on, and then reason their way up.
 They rarely violate the system’s properties, and when anomalies arise, they can spot them easily.

-This approach is essential when dealing with complex systems.
-Without a solid foundational understanding, you develop a shaky intuition that won’t hold up when facing tough challenges, especially under time pressure.
-I think we can learn from deductive systems like Gentzen to build this same foundational understanding when working with complex codebases.
+I feel this approach is crucial when working with complex systems.
+Without a strong foundational understanding, your intuition becomes unreliable and can fail you, especially under time pressure.
+We can take inspiration from deductive systems like Gentzen to build this foundational understanding when working with codebases at the workplace.

 I think this idea connects to other fields, like technical writing, business writing, or even essays.
 Great writers build their case on solid "axioms" and strong inferences.
 As a writer, if the picture you paint for your readers is made up of points that are hard